Jimbo (drag queen): Career

-In January 2022, he was announced as one of the nine contestants on RuPaul's Drag Race: UK vs the World.
-After winning the first two episodes of the season, Jimbo landed in the bottom two in the third episode and was eliminated by Pangina Heals after Heals won a lipsync against Dutch contestant Janey Jacké to "We Like to Party!
-(The Vengabus)" by the Vengaboys.
+In January 2022, he was announced as one of the nine contestants on the first series of RuPaul's Drag Race: UK vs. the World.
+After winning the first two episodes of the season, Jimbo landed in the bottom in the third episode and was eliminated by Pangina Heals, after Pangina Heals won a lipsync against Dutch contestant Janey Jacké to "We Like to Party!
+(The Vengabus)" by Vengaboys.
 Jimbo's early elimination was dubbed one of the most "controversial" in the history of the franchise.

-He returned in the third season of Canada's Drag Race in 2022, appearing as a guest judge in the episode "Bitch Stole My Look".
+Jimbo returned to the Drag Race franchise to compete on the eighth season of RuPaul's Drag Race All Stars (2023).
+After winning a record-tying 4 challenges over the course of the season, Jimbo was crowned the winner of the season and earned a cash prize of $200,000 plus $20,000 for the 4 challenges he won, totalling $220,000.
+After the airing of the season, Jimbo was announced to host her own WOW Presents Plus series, It's my Special Show!, which premiered on August 7, 2023.
+In November 2023, Jimbo signed with talent agencies WME and Producer Entertainment Group.

+In February 2024 Jimbo competed on Family Feud Canada, with a team consisting of his siblings Jeff and Rebecca, and Jimbo's and Jeff's husbands.

+At the 2025 Just for Laughs festival, Jimbo and his Canada's Drag Race castmate Lemon taped a roast battle for the forthcoming fifth season of Roast Battle Canada.